 Helical IT Solutions Launches Helical Insight 5.2.2 : Focus on Advance Embedded Analytics

-At the dashboard level, few more options are introduced which includes free floater component for filters which allows to put filter at any position, reset button option, drill through with full screen option, drop down with custom value based actions, border property with multi select etc.
+For users focused on creating visually compelling reports, the introduction of color palettes and custom color options provides enhanced customization.
+Additional chart properties include sub-chart options for zoom functionality, custom map icons, and advanced data label customization, offering greater control over report aesthetics.
+At the dashboard level, new features include free-floating filter components, reset button functionality, drill-through with full-screen options, dropdowns with custom value-based actions, and border properties with multi-select capabilities.

-On the performance side, filter values selection has seen a performance improvement by more than 80%.
+Performance improvements have also been achieved, with filter value selection now operating 80% faster.

-In today’s dynamic business environment, Business Intelligence (BI) has become indispensable for fostering data-driven decision-making.
-Industry reports from Fortune Business Insights project significant growth in the global BI market, expected to rise from $24.05 billion in 2021 to $43.03 billion by 2028, with a robust CAGR of 8.7%.
-However, despite this growth potential, BI adoption remains modest, with only 26% of organizations currently utilizing these tools, according to 360Suite.
-As smaller businesses increasingly turn to BI to gain a competitive edge, Helical Insight is uniquely positioned to support this transition, empowering organizations of all sizes to harness their data and transform it into meaningful, actionable insights.
+In the context of a rapidly evolving business environment, business intelligence tools are becoming essential for data-driven decision-making.
+Industry insights from Fortune Business Insights highlight the BI market’s projected growth from $24.05 billion in 2021 to $43.03 billion by 2028, with a compound annual growth rate (CAGR) of 8.7%.
+Despite this growth trajectory, BI adoption rates remain modest, with only 26% of organizations leveraging these tools, according to 360Suite.
+Helical Insight aims to bridge this gap, providing businesses of all sizes with tools to transform data into actionable insights.

-For media inquiries or further information, please contact us at support@helicalinsight.com.
-To learn more about the product, visit: https://www.helicalinsight.com/
+For further information or media inquiries, contact support@helicalinsight.com.
+Additional details about Helical Insight can be found at https://www.helicalinsight.com.

 Register here for a free trial and download the enterprise version.
 The free open-source community version can be downloaded from github.